Margo Palmer logo

 Life changes activate our emotions and challenge our sense of stability.
 When we avoid or dismiss these feelings, they often surface elsewhere and impact other areas of life.
 It is completely normal to feel overwhelmed during transitions.
 We are complex beings with thoughts, emotions, and physical sensations that all need tending to.

-Do you offer virtual counselling in Saskatchewan?
+Do you offer virtual counselling in Saskatchewan and British Columbia?

 Is counselling covered by insurance?